What we protect against. And what we don't.

 An MCP server, file-system content, or network response returns content designed to make the LLM emit an action the operator did not authorize.
 Applies to reasoning agents only.
 Deterministic actors cannot be redirected by tool-result content because they don't reason about it — they execute coded logic.

 Three layers compose.
 Capability narrowing limits the action surface: an actor without delete_records in its capability token cannot call it regardless of what the LLM is talked into.
 Approval gating on irreversible tools ensures destructive actions require explicit operator sign-off at the moment of execution.
 These two protections apply to all actors as defense in depth against many attack classes, not just this one.
+The approval policy that drives this gating can itself be externalized to a signed, schema-validated artifact: changing it then requires a cryptographic signer key rather than a code deploy, and every change leaves a tamper-evident audit record — policy as a pre-committed, independently-auditable rule rather than a buried constant.
 Untrusted-content delimiters (<untrusted_tool_output> tags) plus pattern detection raise warnings and write APP_INJECTION_PATTERN_DETECTED audit events when tool output looks injection-shaped — reasoning-agents only.

 Reasoning redirection (steering the LLM to a wrong conclusion within its granted capability set) is not detected.
 Critical workflows should treat agent proposals as advisory and route final decisions through human review.